Sorry, you need to enable JavaScript to visit this website.

 Institutions of representative democracy

-At local level, the municipal council is directly elected for a six-year term by the inhabitants of the municipality who are entitled to vote.
-There is no representative institution at the regional level.
+At the local level, Luxembourg is divided into municipalities (communes).
+Each municipality is governed by a municipal council (conseil communal), whose members are directly elected for a six-year term by the inhabitants of the municipality who are entitled to vote.